PaddlePaddle/PaddleHelix/docs/readme.rst

 Tutorials
 =========

-- We provide abundant `tutorials`_ to navigate the directory and start quickly.
+- We provide abundant `tutorials`_ to navigate the repository and start quickly.

 - PaddleHelix is based on `PaddlePaddle`_, a high-performance Parallelized Deep Learning Platform.